buddyjojo/worli/README.md

 1. Go to the releases and download "worli.sh"

+NOTE: I recommand you dont use the one in the repo files because it could be in a broken state.

 2. Put the script into a empty folder WITH NO SPACES IN ITS NAME!

 3. Open the terminal in that folder and run `sudo ./worli.sh` or `sudo bash worli.sh` (in a root shell, just `./worli.sh` or `bash worli.sh`)